MHMDShohatee/Application-Development/README.md

 Download and open the EZRental Design & Implementation to see the design analysis and implementations of the database.

-Open the solution in Visual Studio.
+Download and open the ARMS solution in Visual Studio for the front-end application.